Entry Requirements

 All applicants are considered on an individual basis.

-Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.
-Experienced applicants can apply for admission based on Accreditation of Prior Learning / Accreditation of Prior Experiential Learning in accordance with the University’s RPL guidelines - contact us for more information.
+Do not worry if your qualifications are not listed here, we take a range of factors into account when assessing your application.
+We're happy to consider other alternative combinations of qualifications and experience.
+Experienced applicants can apply for admission based on Accreditation of Prior Learning / Accreditation of Prior Experiential Learning in accordance with the University’s RPL guidelines.

-• SQA HNC-D / BTEC Level 4-5 HNC-D / Others: the level of entry and/or credit awarded being subject to the content of the programme
+• An appropriate Foundation Apprenticeship, Modern Apprenticeship or HNC/D award with the level of entry and/or credit awarded being subject to the content of the programme

-Applicants can apply for admission based on Accreditation of Prior Learning (APL) / Accreditation of Prior Experiential Learning (APEL) in accordance with the University’s Recognition of Prior Learning (RPL) guidelines.
-Contact us for more information.
+Considering the relevance of the programme to industry, applicants can apply for admission based on Accreditation of Prior Learning / Accreditation of Prior Experiential Learning in accordance with the University’s RPL guidelines.

 We will always try to make sure that we publish accurate course information but we do not accept responsibility for any mistakes or omissions.
 We will also try to make sure that we deliver our courses in line with our published information.
 However, we may not always be able to do so and you can find further information about this in our enrolment terms and conditions.